-What Hungary the famous Tokaj, is the rather similar type of wine for Romania Cotnari, This famous wine was forgotten, now it is being revived.
+What Hungary's famous Tokaj, is for Romania the quite similar type of wine Cotnari, This famous wine was forgotten, now it is being revived.
 Romania is at the same geographical latitude as France.
 The continental climate with balanced rainfall, warm summers and long, dry autumns makes it ideal for viticulture.
 The regions and wine-growing areas:

 Banat : The region is located in the southwest of the country on the border with Serbia and Hungary, The winegrowing areas are Buzias-Silagiu, Dealul-Tirolului, Minis (known for its red wines from Cadarca and Cabernet Sauvignon), Moldova-Noua, Recas, Severinului and Teremia-Mare (known for its whites from Welschriesling).

 Crisana and Maramures : The two regions are located in the northwest on the border Hungary, The winegrowing areas are Diosig, Simleul-Silvaniei and Valea lui Mihai.

 Dobrogea (Dobruja): The region is located in the southeast on the Black Sea and is in the west by the Danube (Dunarea) limited.
 The winegrowing areas are Istria Babadag, Murfatlar, Ostrov and Sarica-Niculitel.
 In the sunniest climate of Romania with low rainfall here grow soft red and luscious white wines.